Generator (computer programming): Icon

 However, most of the time custom generators are implemented with the "suspend" keyword which functions exactly like the "yield" keyword in CLU.

 C

 C does not have generator functions as a language construct, but, as they are a subset of coroutines, it is simple to implement them using any framework that implements stackful coroutines, such as libdill.
 On POSIX platforms, when the cost of context switching per iteration is not a concern, or full parallelism rather than merely concurrency is desired, a very simple generator function framework can be implemented using pthreads and pipes.

 C++

-It is possible to introduce generators into C++ using pre-processor macros.
-The resulting code might have aspects that are very different from native C++, but the generator syntax can be very uncluttered.
-The set of pre-processor macros defined in this source allow generators defined with the syntax as in the following example: